PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/ImageHash/interfaces/InterfaceImageHash.md

 # Interface: InterfaceImageHash

-This is an interface that represents a database(MongoDB) document for Image Hash.
+Interface representing a document for an image hash in the database (MongoDB).

 ## Properties